 Ashaita Mahajan was born and brought up in Mumbai and graduated with a BA in Economics from St. Xavier’s College.
 She went on to pursue a Master’s degree in Music Management at the University of Sheffield.
 Having a passion for the performing arts – music in particular – her professional life has included working on projects and with companies that function in the live entertainment space.
 From the prestigious Military World Games in 2007, which saw the participation of over 60 countries, to a five-city-simultaneous-broadcast of India’s biggest rock festival, Independence Rock in 2012, Ashaita has worked on many challenging projects honing in on her skills of being resourceful, efficient and an all-round people person.
-Currently employed at the National Centre for the Performing Arts in Mumbai, she is actively involved in promoting arts and culture to young children across the city.
-By leading the Outreach program at the NCPA, she hopes to bring a positive influence to as many young children as possible through the medium of multi-arts education.
+She worked at Mumbai’s National Centre for the Performing Arts for four years where she was actively involved in promoting arts and culture to young children across the city.
+After leading the Outreach Department at NCPA, she decided to shift her focus to working with Yash Charitable Trust full-time.
+With her collective experience in Music Management, People Management, Event Management, Performing Arts, and Project Coordination, she manages all the marketing and communications, branding, partnerships and fund-raising for the trust.
 Her cousin Aarti, who has autism, is her biggest inspiration when it comes to music and learning.
 Her other interests include food, travel and photography.

 Lata Shetty is an alumnus of St Xavier’s College, Mumbai.
 After working for over 20 years in the banking sector, Lata took voluntary retirement and began to devote more of her time and energy to other pursuits that were important to her.
 A considerate and caring individual, Lata has found her niche in helping others and whatever she undertakes to do is done with her total commitment.
 Lata has been reading to the blind and recording books for them for several years now.
 Many of the books she has recorded can be found at the National Association for the Blind in Worli, Mumbai.